TonSHd/Spiltixal/README.md

 Bob is designed to be simple, friendly and customizable.
 However, if you want to reduce RAM usage since Bob is local AI.
-You can turn Bob off.
+You can turn Bob off(default).

+## Privacy

+Spiltixal does not store command history or user input.
+AI requests are processed temporarily and are not saved locally.

 ## Features
 - Fully customizable terminal appearance
 - Import image & video into your terminal
 - Animations
 - Lightweight

+## How to Customize

+** Say this to Bob:
+"Customize"
+He will bring you to the customize screen

 ## Spiltixal is built for people who love:
 - Linux customization